An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 Step 1: Setup Lists

-Lists are collections of one or more subscribers (via subscription to the List) and control the properties necessary to send an Email campaign.
+Lists are collections of one or more contacts (via subscription to the List) and control the properties necessary to send an Email campaign.
 These properties include the From and Reply To address, as well as more advanced settings, such as tracking and workflow requirements.

 Before you can define an Automation Campaign and Deploy, you must first:

-- Create a List for your subscribers.
+- Create a List for your contacts.

 - Go to LISTS > VIEW LISTS and click Add List.
 This will display the Add List page.